drumovski/SOTRPC-Part-A/README.md

 #### Julie's stories

+###### She wants:

-- I want a good user interface, so that I can navigate to different parts of the website easily.
+- A good user interface, so that I can navigate to different parts of the website easily
-- I want my credentials to be persistent in the database so that I can log in and logout of my account securely.
+- Credentials to be persistent in the database so that I can log in and logout of my account securely.
-- I want to have a profile, so that I can edit my personal details.
+- A profile, so that I can edit my personal details.
-- I want to be able to view the history of the club.
+- To view the history of the club.
-- I want to be able to view the photos in the gallery to see examples of other members work.
+- To view the photos in the gallery to see examples of other members work.
-- I should not be able to add or remove photos to the gallery.
-- I should not be able to view members details.
 - I want the ability to download minutes of the club meetings to see what was discussed.
 - I want the ability to download past newsletters in case I miss anything.

+###### She should not:

+- Be able to add or remove photos to the gallery.

+- Be able to view members details.

 #### Sandra (Potential Member)

 Sandra is a nurse that is looking to start a new hobby.
-She has a friend in the club who has recommended that she take up pottery.
-She has a cat called Mittens.
+She has a cat called Mittens who she loves dearly and she thought about pottery and how she could do some sculpting.
+She has a friend in the club who has recommended that she take a look at the South of the River Potters Club website and perhaps take some classes.
+She's not very tech savvy but has been given a tablet for her birthday which she is enjoying.
+Sandra is keen to become a member and become more involved with the club if she enjoys the classes and other members.
+She's keen to discover more information about the club and what membership offers.

+#### Sandra's stories

+###### She wants to:

-- I want a good user interface, so that I can navigate to different parts of the website easily.
+- A good user interface, so that I can navigate to different parts of the website easily on my tablet.
-- I want to be able to view the history of the club.
+- View the history of the club so I can get an idea how long it has been going and how likely it will continue if I were to become a member.
-- I want to be able to see what classes are available if I did become a member.
+- See what classes are available if I did become a member.
-- I want to be able to view the photos in the gallery to see examples of what  members create.
+- View the photos in the gallery to see examples of what  members create.
+- Sign up to become a member if I should choose to do so.

+###### She should not:

-- I should not be able to add or remove photos to the gallery.
+- Be able to add or remove photos to the gallery.
-- I want the ability to sign up to become a member.
-- I should not be able to view members details.
+- View members details.
-- I should not be able to view any minutes from club meetings.
+- View any minutes from club meetings until a member.
-- I should not be able to view any past newsletters.
+- View any past newsletters until a member.